A Social Security Attorney Can Explain the Requirements for Obtaining Social Security Disability (SSD) Benefits in New York

 Workers pay into the Social Security system with each paycheck.
 The SSA tracks your contributions through work credits.
 The number of credits you need and have earned depends upon your age when you acquired a disability and whether you have gaps in your work history.

 Do you qualify for Social Security Disability benefits?
-A disability attorney at Turley Redmond Rosasco & Rosasco will conduct a free claims assessment and help you recover the benefits you are entitled to.
+A social security attorney at Turley Redmond Rosasco & Rosasco will conduct a free claims assessment and help you recover the benefits you are entitled to.
 Contact us today for assistance.
 We serve clients in Riverhead, Shirley, Ronkonkoma, Garden City, and New York City.